apache/shenyu-website/community/5-Apache-ShenYu-Release-Guide.md

 `pool.sks-keyservers.net` is randomly chosen from [public key server](https://sks-keyservers.net/status/).
 Each server will automatically synchronize with one another, so it would be okay to choose any one.

-## Apache Maven Central Repository Release {#apache-maven-central-repository-release}
+## Apache Maven Central Repository Release

 **1. Set settings.xml**